-This five foot tall doll had once been the pride, and joy of a little Russian Princess.
-Originally a bewitchingly beautiful doll hand crafted by an amazing artisan with roots in witchcraft.
-However after the 1917 Russian Revolution, that included the deposing of all royalty, the doll was promptly abandoned as the Princess was forced to flee from angry Bolshevik mobs!
-It eventually made it’s way to a Transylvanian antique shop in the late 1930’s.
+This five-foot-tall doll had once been the pride, and joy of a little Russian Princess.
+Originally a bewitchingly beautiful doll handcrafted by an amazing artisan with roots in witchcraft.
+However, after the 1917 Russian Revolution, that included the deposing of all royalty, the doll was promptly abandoned.
+The pretty Princess was forced to flee from angry Bolshevik mobs!
+The once delightful doll eventually made its way to a Transylvanian antique shop in the late 1930’s.
 There a powerful Gypsy woman found the doll in a deeply deteriorated condition.
-However the physical condition wasn’t as important as the mystical properties she psychically sensed in this unique doll.
+Although, the physical condition wasn’t as important as the mystical properties she psychically sensed in this unique doll.

 Paranormal Researchers confirmed that the doll wasn’t destroyed at the Gypsy encampment, and it amazingly resurfaced in November of 1963 at the White House as part of a historical antique purchase.
 Unconfirmed reports indicate President John F Kennedy held the doll briefly as he was told of its royal Russian roots.
-Not long after that he met his tragic end in Dallas!
+Not long after that, he met his tragic end in Dallas!
 A series of unusual events, along with warnings from a Paranormal Defense Agency official, caused the doll to promptly be placed in supernatural storage.
-Sometime during the Nixon administration it mysteriously vanished from a supposedly secure top secret facility in Washington DC.
+Sometime during the Nixon administration it mysteriously vanished from a supposedly secure top-secret facility in Washington DC.